 April 24, 2023

 Developing problem solving skills for the workplace is important for all professionals, regardless of your field.
-However, not all problems are created equal, and the ability to solve and analyze them can vary greatly depending on the situation.
-In this post, we explore why problem-solving skills are important for the workplace, how to develop a framework for problem solving, scenarios, and interview prep for answering questions that deal with problem solving.
+Not all problems are created equal, and the ability to solve and analyze them can vary greatly depending on the situation.
+This post explores why problem-solving skills are important for the workplace, how to develop a framework for problem solving, real-world scenarios, and interview preparation for questions that deal with problem solving.

 Why problem solving in the workplace is important